Super-Protocol/py_competition/README.md

 ## The Competition Schedule:

-▪️ Registration begins on January 20, 2023 and ends on January 31, 2023
+▪️ Registration begins on January 20, 2023 and ends on January 31, 2023.
+UPD: Registration Extentended until March, 1st, 2023.

 ▪️ The competition starts on February 1, 2023.

-▪️ The challenge will be concluded on March 15, 2023
+▪️ The challenge will be concluded on April 15, 2023

-▪️ Voting starts on March 16, 2023
+▪️ Voting starts on April 16, 2023

-▪️ Results will be announced on April 1, 2023.
+▪️ Results will be announced on May 1, 2023.